mtorres253/mtorres253.github.io/chapt-2/index.md

 - Now see if you can pull up the positive event you identified earlier,
 - As you think about this event or experience, notice your body.
 - Be aware of any changes in your body, the way you feel emotionally, and/or any changes in your level of stress &hellip;
+- &hellip;
+- Don’t worry if your mind starts to wander, just gently try to bring it back.
-- &hellip; As you continue to think about this positive event or experience, ask yourself:
+- As you continue to think about this positive event or experience, ask yourself:
 - Where were you?
 - Who else was with you?
 - What were you doing at the time?